ClementPinard/SfmLearner-Pytorch/README.md

 </div>

-The backbone of the code is based on this [repo](https://github.com/ClementPinard/SfmLearner-Pytorch) which is implements the following paper:
+The backbone of the code is based on this [repo](https://github.com/ClementPinard/SfmLearner-Pytorch) which implements the following paper:

 **Unsupervised Learning of Depth and Ego-Motion from Video** by [Tinghui Zhou](https://people.eecs.berkeley.edu/~tinghuiz/),